WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 29 July 2025
 I had to modify some code on VGA again, hopefully it will be fine, still experimented with the controller issue, I have to figure it out how to properly fix it.

+## 30 July 2025
+I have rewritten the controller driver and I brought it to a decent state, no longer triple faults, but some things are still missing.
+However it's looking good and I think I can implement the rest of the features.